terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 •	Click on **Add a new watch** link to add a watch => views/watches/new.html.erb => views/watches/_form.html.erb
    (minimum entries of **watch name** and **watch maker** are required)
+1. Add details for a new watch
+2. Click **Choose File** to add an image for the watch (if none chosen, default image displayed)

 •	Click on **Delete this watch** link to delete the watch => controllers/watches_controller.rb => destroy route
    - An alert will display asking **Are you sure you want to delete this watch?**